 - history of depression

 - systemic lupus erythematosus (autoimmune disease that causes inflammation)

 - history of blood clots in the vein such as in the legs or lungs

 - tobacco use

 - kidney disease

-If you are going for any laboratory tests, inform your doctor that you are being treated with Progesterone as it can interfere with certain tests.
+If you are going for any laboratory tests or operation, including minor surgery and dental work, inform your doctor or dentist that you are using this medicine.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.